- About the ARC

 Applications for funding of Co-funded Centres are invited periodically.

-Applications for Special Research Initiatives funding are by means of occasional calls for proposals.
+Applications for Special Research Initiatives funding may be submitted only when invited by the ARC by means of a call for proposal(s) for funding.

 The ARC is responsible for administering Excellence in Research for Australia (ERA), which aims to identify and promote excellence across the full spectrum of research activity in Australia’s higher education institutions.